How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 • I have a thing for tall skinny bottles.
 They make really cute vases and can also be used to store small sewing supplies and office supplies.

 • Canning jars can be used for all kinds of things.
-In my kitchen, I use the pint size for drinking glasses.
-They also work well to store nuts, seeds and other pantry items.
-A pint size jar works well to store pencils and pens in.
-I have one on each of my desks.
+In my kitchen, I use pint-sized drinking glasses.
+They also work well to store nuts, seeds, and other pantry items.

 TIPS: